-LU-30 Council shall designate lands within 30 metres of water bodies as Environmental Protection in keeping with the Provincial Regulations.
+LU-30 Council shall designate lands within 30 metres of water bodies as Environmental Protection to ensure alignment with the intention of the Provincial Clean Water Act.

-3.7 INSTITUTIONAL
+3.7 INSTITUTIONAL LAND USE DESIGNATION

-Institutional land uses within the Town include schools, churches, health services including medical facilities and special care homes, and community and cultural centres.
+Institutional land uses within the Town include schools, churches, cemeteries, health services including medical facilities and special care homes, and community and cultural centres.
 Many of these uses are permitted in any land designation as directed in Policy LU-2.
 The intention of the Institutional Land Use Designation is to capture existing lands used for these purposes and to help determine appropriate adjacent land use designations to ensure compatibility and limit land use conflicts.